1. I am not sure I am supposed to take Early Start. Where can I find out more in general?

 Early Start English - The English department will send you an e-mail to your SF State e-mail account the Friday PRIOR to the first Monday of instruction.
 The e-mail will provide you with instructions on how to access the ESE99 iLearn portal and what is required to complete the course.
 On the Monday morning of your first day of ESE99, you can also go right to the iLearn portal to sign in for your class: ilearn.sfsu.edu

-Early Start Math - The Math department will send you an e-mail to your SF State e-mail account the week PRIOR to the first day of instruction.
+Early Start Math - You will receive an email July 9th, around 5pm.
 The e-mail will provide you with instructions on how to access the ESM40 online portal and what is required to complete the course.
-If you don’t receive an email, please let us know at email@example.com.
+If you don’t receive an email, please let us know at firstname.lastname@example.org.
 ESM 40 is NOT run through iLearn.